Predicate transformer semantics

 Predicate transformer semantics were introduced by Edsger Dijkstra in his seminal paper "Guarded commands, nondeterminacy and formal derivation of programs".
 They define the semantics of an imperative programming paradigm by assigning to each statement in this language a corresponding predicate transformer: a total function between two predicates on the state space of the statement.
 In this sense, predicate transformer semantics are a kind of denotational semantics.
 Actually, in guarded commands, Dijkstra uses only one kind of predicate transformer: the well-known weakest preconditions (see below).

 Moreover, predicate transformer semantics are a reformulation of Floyd–Hoare logic.
 Whereas Hoare logic is presented as a deductive system, predicate transformer semantics (either by weakest-preconditions or by strongest-postconditions see below) are complete strategies to build valid deductions of Hoare logic.
 In other words, they provide an effective algorithm to reduce the problem of verifying a Hoare triple to the problem of proving a first-order formula.
 Technically, predicate transformer semantics perform a kind of symbolic execution of statements into predicates: execution runs backward in the case of weakest-preconditions, or runs forward in the case of strongest-postconditions.

 Weakest preconditions

 Definition

 For a statement S and a postcondition R, a weakest precondition is a predicate Q such that for any precondition P, $\{ P \} S \{ R \}$ if and only if $P \Rightarrow Q$.
 In other words, it is the "loosest" or least restrictive requirement needed to guarantee that R holds after S. Uniqueness follows easily from the definition: If both Q and Q' are weakest preconditions, then by the definition $\{ Q' \} S \{ R \}$ so $Q' \Rightarrow Q$ and $\{ Q \} S \{ R \}$ so $Q \Rightarrow Q'$, and thus $Q=Q'$.
-We often use $wp(S, R)$ to denote the weakest precondition for statement S with repect to a postcondition R.
+We often use $wp(S, R)$ to denote the weakest precondition for statement S with respect to a postcondition R.